 This event is free but registration is required.

 See Jane Write Birmingham

-See Jane Write is a networking group for female bloggers, journalists, and creative writers in the Birmingham area.
+See Jane Write is a networking group for women writers and bloggers in the Birmingham area.